Jimi Hendrix’s 1965/66 Fender Stratocaster (Black, Monterey)

 Based on photos available, most notably, Hendrix used this guitar at Fillmore West on June 25th and at Whisky A Go-Go on July 2nd.

-From then on, as pointed out by Monty Ray on the Zappa Strat page, the guitar was used at the Ambassador Hotel on October 4th, 1967, where it was set on fire at the end of the concert.
-This makes it the third Stratocaster ever burned by Jimi.
+According to some accounts (see Monty Ray on the Zappa Strat page), the same guitar was later used at the Ambassador Hotel on October 4th, 1967, where it was reportedly set on fire at the end of the concert.
+If true, this would make it the third Stratocaster ever burned by Jimi.

 Monty Ray